cdesouza02/Lab-Notebook/GW_Protocols/Coral ITS2_library_prep.md

 	- do not pour into gel rig until flask is cool to touch
 4. Add gel comb for number of samples you need
 	- pour gel into the middle of mold and wait for even dispersion
+	- enough gel to see that the wells are in it, not too thick
 5. let gel cool - wells will break if not cooled down enough
 	- 20 mins to be safe
 	- during this time set up for loading gel (step 6)